 VI.
-Common Trust iInfrastructures services levels of qualification
+Common Trust Infrastructure services levels of qualification

-323 The level of qualification of a trust service is a property of the trust service to evidently fulfill a pre-324 defined set of requirements on it.
+The level of qualification of a trust service is a property of the trust service to evidently fulfill a predefined set of requirements on it.

 There may be different incremental qualification levels of a trust service.
-The lower is the degree of confidence of the participants in each other and in the ICT services processing electronic interaction (creation, access, transformation, transmission, destruction, etc.), the higher might be demanded on the qualification level of trust services.
+The lower is the degree of confidence of the participants in each other and in the ICT services processing electronic interaction (creation, access, transformation, transmission, destruction, etc.), the higher might be demand on the qualification level of trust services.

-329 The characteristics of the levels of qualification of trust services are described in the following table.
+The characteristics of the levels of qualification of trust services are described in the following table.

 Degree of confidence of participants in each other and in the ICT services High degree of confidence Substantial degree of confidence Limited degree of confidence levels of qualification of trust services No trust services required ('zero' level of qualification) Basic level of qualification High level of qualification legal regime of operation of trust services n.a.
-Based on commercial agreements and/or common trade practice- Based on international agreements (conventions) and/or on directly applicable international regulation- 6 Organizational architecture of trust n.a.
-Large Scale Projects of any kind CTI-International Coordination Council (ICCCTI-CC), see Part two, chap.
-Title IVII above services Technological requirements on trust services n.a.
-Meet the recognized best practices for trust service providers.
-Meet ICCCTI-CC Compliance Criteria AND Meet the requirements laid down in the applicable national regulation (for national trust service providers).
+Based on commercial agreements and/or common trade practice Based on international agreements (conventions) and/or on directly applicable international regulation Organizational architecture n.a.
+Large Scale Projects of CTI- Coordination Council (CTI-CC), of trust services any kind see Title IV above Technological requirements on trust services n.a.
+Meet the recognized best practices for trust service providers Meet CTI-CC Compliance Criteria AND Meet the requirements laid down in the applicable national regulation (for national trust service providers)

-6 E.g. trust services that operates operated in accordance with European EU Regulation (eIDAS) or Eurasian Economic Union Agreement and other documents.
+E.g. trust services operated in accordance with EU Regulation (eIDAS) or Eurasian Economic Union Agreement and other documents.